EarthByte/pyBacktrack/docs/pybacktrack_stratigraphy.rst

 Drill site
 ----------

+Both backtracking and backstripping involve sediment decompaction over time.
-The main input file for backtracking and backstripping is a drill site.
+So the main input file for backtracking and backstripping is a drill site.
-It provides a record of the present-day lithostratigraphy of the sedimentation sitting on top of the submerged oceanic or continental crust.
+It provides a record of the present-day litho-stratigraphy of the sediment sitting on top of the submerged oceanic or continental crust.

+The difference between backtracking and backstripping is whether recorded paleo-water depths are recorded in the drill site file.
+When there are no recorded paleo-water depths, :ref:`backtracking <pygplates_backtrack>` uses a known model of tectonic subsidence (oceanic or continental) to determine the unknown paleo-water depths.
+Conversely, when there is a record of paleo-water depths, :ref:`backstripping <pygplates_backstrip>` uses these known paleo-water depths to determine the unknown history of tectonic subsidence.

-.. _pygplates_stratigraphy_oceanic_versus_continental_sites:
+.. _pygplates_stratigraphy_backtracking_versus_backstripping_sites:

-Oceanic versus continental sites
+Backtracking versus backstripping sites
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ODP drill site 699 is located on deeper *ocean* crust (as opposed to shallower continental crust):
+ODP drill site 699 is located on deep *ocean* crust and has no recorded paleo-water depths:

 .. include:: ../pybacktrack/test_data/ODP-114-699-Lithology.txt
    :literal:

-This site is more suitable for :ref:`backtracking <pygplates_backtrack>` since oceanic subsidence is somewhat simpler and more accurately modelled (due to no lithospheric stretching).
-Backtracking will then find the unknown paleo-water depths.
+So it is suitable for :ref:`backtracking <pygplates_backtrack>`, to find the unknown paleo-water depths.

-In contrast, DSDP drill site 327 is located on shallower *continental* crust (as opposed to deeper ocean crust):
+In contrast, the sunrise drill site is located on shallower *continental* crust and has a record of paleo-water depths:

-.. include:: ../pybacktrack/test_data/DSDP-36-327-Lithology.txt
+.. include:: ../pybacktrack/test_data/sunrise_lithology.txt
    :literal:

+So it is suitable for :ref:`backstripping <pygplates_backstrip>`, to find the unknown history of tectonic subsidence.
-This site is a candidate for :ref:`backstripping <pygplates_backstrip>` since continental subsidence due to rift stretching is somewhat more complex and less accurately modelled.
-Note that this site contains two extra columns, for the minimum and maximum water depths.
+Note that this site records the paleo-water depths as two extra columns, for the minimum and maximum water depths.
 Backstripping will then use these paleo-water depths, along with sediment decompaction, to reveal the complex tectonic subsidence of rift stretching at the site location.

-Alternatively, the paleo-water depths in the drill site could be ignored (perhaps they weren't recorded in the drill site and instead were inserted from another simulation).
-In this case :ref:`backtracking <pygplates_backtrack>` can provide tectonic subsidence via its built-in model of continental rift stretching.
-In this case the ``RiftStartAge`` and ``RiftEndAge`` parameters (in the site file) specify when rifting started and when it ended.

-.. seealso:: :ref:`Backtrack <pygplates_backtrack>` for more details.
+.. note:: It is possible, although perhaps not desirable, to backtrack (instead of backstrip) the sunrise drill site
+          to provide simulated paleo-water depths via a built-in model of continental rift stretching.
+          This would involve ignoring the recorded paleo-water depth columns (using the ``-c`` option of :ref:`backtrack <pygplates_backtrack>`) and supplying the start and end times of rifting (using the ``-rs`` and ``-re`` options of :ref:`backtrack <pygplates_backtrack>`).

 Drill site file format
 ^^^^^^^^^^^^^^^^^^^^^^

-As seen in the :ref:`oceanic and continental sites <pygplates_stratigraphy_oceanic_versus_continental_sites>`, the file format of drill sites consist of two main sections.
+As seen in the :ref:`pygplates_stratigraphy_backtracking_versus_backstripping_sites`, the file format of drill sites consist of two main sections.
 The top section specifies the *attributes* of the drill site, and the bottom section specifies the *stratigraphic layers*.